Benchmarks & Industry Insights

 Measure success and attribution

-• Return on advertising spend (ROAS): Shows total dollar value of opportunities generated and revenue returned per dollar spent.
-If you spend $10,000 and create $100,000 in the pipeline, that's 10x ROAS.
-These are the numbers your CFO actually cares about because they tie directly to revenue.
+• ROAS: Total dollar value of opportunities generated per dollar spent.
+If you spend $10,000 and create $100,000 in pipeline, that's 10x.

-Track the full funnel from impression to closed revenue so you can prove which subreddits, ad formats, and targeting strategies actually generate pipeline, not just clicks.
+With tracking in place, define the pipeline metrics that actually move pipeline.
+CTR benchmarks are less useful than qualified traffic and pipeline contribution if you're evaluating Reddit as a B2B SaaS channel.
+Track the full funnel from impression to closed revenue so you can prove which subreddits, ad formats, and targeting strategies generate pipeline, not just clicks.

 Multi-touch attribution approach